What is ESG?

 The Better Business Act

 The Companies Act 2006 currently includes paying regard to "the impact of the company’s operations on the community and environment".
 However, The Better Business Act campaign looks to extend this further.
-The campaign proposes an amendment to section 172 of the Companies Act to empower directors to "exercise their judgement in weighing up and advancing the interests of all stakeholders" rather than purely the shareholders.
+The campaign proposes an amendment to section 172 of the Companies Act to empower directors to "exercise their judgment in weighing up and advancing the interests of all stakeholders" rather than purely the shareholders.

 There are four principles that are reflected in the amendments (as set out on The Better Business Act website):